dlubal-software/RFEM_Python_Client/UnitTests/README.md

 * RFEM 6 application

 ### Step by step
 1) Open RFEM 6 application.
+Always set language to English.
+The best version of RFEM is GM or team9 / master, unless you are testing features that are not merged.
 Check if there are no opened dialogues in RFEM and server port range under *Options-Web Services* corresponds to the one set in initModel.
 2) Run whole `.\UnitTests` folder.
 This ensure maximum scope.
 Execution is independent of current working directory.
 Pytest has many parameters it can be runned with.
 Refer to help (via `pytest -h`) or documentation.
-Ensure that all tests are either passed or skipped.
+Ensure that all tests are either passed or skipped conditionally.
 ```
 > pytest --tb=no .\RFEM_Python_Client\UnitTests # silent mode
 ```